 Manage the interaction between software and hardware in a robotic system.

-Understand the essential elements of artificial intelligence (including machine learning and deep learning) applicable to building intelligent robots.
+Grasp the necessary elements of artificial intelligence (machine learning, deep learning, etc.) applicable to developing intelligent robots.

-Implement filters (Kalman and Particle) to enable the robot to locate moving objects in its environment.
+Implement filters such as Kalman and Particle to enable a robot to track moving objects in its environment.

-Use PID controls to regulate a robot's movement within an environment.
+Apply PID controls to manage a robot's movement within an environment.

-Implement SLAM (Simultaneous Localization and Mapping) algorithms to enable a robot to map out unknown environments.
+Implement SLAM (Simultaneous Localization and Mapping) algorithms to allow a robot to map out unknown environments.

-In this instructor-led, live training in Florida (online or onsite), participants will learn various technologies, frameworks, and techniques for programming different types of robots to be utilized in the field of nuclear technology and environmental systems.
+This instructor-led, live training for government (online or onsite) will cover the various technologies, frameworks, and techniques required for programming robots used in nuclear technology and environmental systems.

-The 4-week course is held 5 days a week.
-Each day consists of 4 hours of lectures, discussions, and hands-on robot development in a live lab environment.
-Participants will complete various real-world projects applicable to their work to practice their acquired knowledge.
+The four-week course is held five days a week, with each session lasting four hours.
+It includes lectures, discussions, and hands-on robot development in a live lab environment.
+Participants will complete real-world projects applicable to their work to practice the knowledge they acquire.

-The target hardware for this course will be simulated in 3D through simulation software.
-The code will then be deployed onto physical hardware (Arduino or other) for final testing.
-The ROS (Robot Operating System) open-source framework, C++, and Python will be used for programming the robots.
+For this course, the target hardware will be simulated in 3D using simulation software.
+The code developed will then be deployed onto physical hardware (such as Arduino or other platforms) for final testing.
+The ROS (Robot Operating System) open-source framework, along with C++ and Python, will be utilized for programming the robots.

 By the end of this training, participants will be able to: